HeikoMamerow/wp-fullcalendar-excerpt-add-on/README.md

-# wp-fullcalendar-excerpt-add-on
+# WP FullCalendar Excerpt Add-On
-WP FullCalendar Excerpt Add-On
+This is an Add-On for the [_WP FullCalendar_](https://wordpress.org/plugins/wp-fullcalendar/) plugin.
+It adds the ability to display an excerpt - instead of the full content - for the event description in the event list.